jg-rp/rust-jsonpath-rfc9535/README.md

 A JSONPath expression parser, producing a JSON implementation agnostic abstract syntax tree, following the JSONPath model described in RFC 9535.

-These JSONPath lexers/parsers were written with Python bindings in mind - hence the desire for an AST that is not tied to any particular JSONPath implementation - and forked into [JPQ](https://github.com/jg-rp/jpq).
+These JSONPath lexers/parsers were written with Python bindings in mind - hence the desire for an AST that is not tied to any particular JSON implementation - and forked into [JPQ](https://github.com/jg-rp/jpq).
 The `jsonpath_rfc9535` and `jsonpath_pest` (WIP) crates are kept here for reference.

 ## Standard queries